-Data Definition: Recovery rate is determined by taking the total number of AMBER alerts cancelled within 72 hours of issuance because the subject child/children are recovered, divided by the total number of alerts issued.
+Data Definition: The Amber Alert recovery rate is determined by taking the total number of children who are recovered within 72 hours of issuance of an Amber Alert, divided by the total number of children for whom AMBER Alerts were issued for the fiscal year.
 The result is expressed as a percentage.
+Children from cases classified as hoax or unfounded after intake are excluded from the measure.

-Data collection and storage: Data are collected from law enforcement and the National Crime Information Center database.
-This database stores abducted children's names and other critical data elements.
+Data collection and storage: Data are collected from law enforcement and the National Crime Information Center database, which stores abducted children's names and other critical data elements.